hahacrunchyrollls/TFN-UDP/README.md

 ## Support

 For issues and support, contact:
-- Telegram: @khaledagn
+- Telegram: @jerico555

-## License

-This project is licensed under MIT License

 ## Credits

+Modified by Jerico
-Modified by Khaled AGN
+Credits to Khaled AGN
 Based on Hysteria server core

 ## Warning